 Known more for its attractive long-lasting leaves of varying colors than its flowers, this plant makes an excellent garden subject.
 This plant is often confused with False Japanese cleyera, Ternstroemia gymnanthera, a very similar plant that is used for similar applications.

-Cleyera blooms at the beginning of summer, the flowers occur singly or in an umbel of up to five.
+Cleyera japonica blooms in early summer, the flowers occur singly or in an umbel of up to five.
 The flowers hang from the leaf axils (base of the leaf) and are cream-white in color and pleasantly fragrant.
-The flowers are about half an inch (1.5 cm) in diameter and have five petals.
+These early summer flowers are about half an inch (1.5 cm) in diameter and have five petals.

-The flowers are classified as actinomorphic, which simply means the flowers are radially symmetrical, i.e., they can be cut into two identical halves.
+The white flowers are classified as actinomorphic, which simply means the flowers are radially symmetrical, i.e., the white flowers can be cut into two identical halves.
 After flowering, attractive black fruits are produced which are enjoyed by fruit-eating birds.

 Select a full sun to partial shade area for this plant, although it may survive in almost full shade.
 This plant usually does best in a partial shade setting.
 These plants enjoy a well-drained, slightly acidic soil.